sayerhs/cpl/docs/source/user/configuration.rst

 CPL provides a YAML-based configuration utility that can be used to customize the library depending on the operating system and user's specific needs.
-A good example is to provide non-standard install locations for the Caelus CML executables, as well as using different versions of CML with CPL simultaneously.
+A good example is to provide non-standard install locations for the OpenFOAM or Caelus CML executables, as well as using different versions of CML with CPL simultaneously.

 The use of configuration file is optional, CPL provides defaults that should